“And he said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.”

 It is a 200-foot CUBE with seven stories, which would have been incredibly unstable even on a calm sea, let alone a raging sea like that which would have resulted from the previously described deluge!

 In contrast, Noah’s ark was perfectly proportioned for sea travel.
-It was 450 feet long by 75 feet wide and 45 feet high.
+It was 450 feet (137 meters) long, 75 feet (23 meters) wide, and 45 feet (14 meters) high (Gen. 6:15).
 This is similar in proportion to modern oil tankers and cargo containers.

 THE CRITICS WERE WRONG ABOUT DAVID.